 This tagine uses spring onion greens, coriander roots and ginger as the flavour base.
 While not necessarily traditional, ginger gives the tagine a delicious base note of flavour once cooked.

 Canned chickpeas are used here to keep the FODMAP content down.
-They are considered FODMAP friendly in 42g serves per person.
+As of July 2024, they are considered FODMAP friendly in 42g serves per person.
 A 400g can of chickpeas weighs approximately 250g once drained.
 So 250g of chickpeas needs to serve 6 people, which this tagine does.
 If you’d like, you could use less chickpeas and simply stir the remainder into the bowls of people in your household who can eat them without issue.
 See below for some of my recipes that use chickpeas for leftover use ideas.

 I have used 75-100g of raisins in this recipe.
 Raisins are considered FODMAP friendly in 13g serves.
 As with the chickpeas, you can use less if you’d prefer, or stir them into the bowls of the non-FODMAP household.
 I haven’t tried omitting them entirely as I think they add a lovely sweetness and complexity.
 You could try adding 2-3 teaspoons of brown sugar or maple syrup in their place.